observatorycontrolsystem/observatorycontrolsystem.github.io/deployment/local_deployment.md

 ## Application Initial Setup

 The OCS applications are modular, so you can pick and choose which pieces you need in your setup.
 At a very minimum though, you will likely want to run the Observation Portal for its User accounts and authentication, and the Configuration Database to define the properties of your telescopes and instruments.
 You will want to start by creating at least one superuser account on the Observation Portal.
-This can be done by running the django management command from within the Observation Portal container:
+This can be done by running the Observation Portal's custom `create_user` Django management command from within the Observation Portal container, updating the username and password as needed:

 ```bash
 python manage.py create_user --superuser --user test_user --password test_pass --token my-api-token